Atlantic Beach, New York: Founding and early history

 The community attracted the wealthy due to its resort atmosphere produced by the beach clubs.
 Many members of the social register frequented or lived in Atlantic Beach.
 Atlantic Beach is sometimes referred to as the “Palm Beach of New York”, and is to many a summer paradise.
 Later on, in the 1960s, the village was frequented by the Kennedys.
 The village was a big draw when the Hamptons were just a pile of sand.

 During Prohibition, local swimmers would guide dories (Small boats) full of alcohol to shore from Canadian ships anchored nearby.

 Atlantic Beach became of vital importance to the government during World War II.
 A 120-foot concrete lookout tower was constructed at the tip of Silverpoint with both the bridge and its access to Silverpoint being designated as emergency military routes in time of war.
 During this time, homeowners also patrolled the beaches for signs of enemy submarines.
 By the end of World War II, Atlantic Beach had become a summer mecca with thousands of city dweller clogging what were then only local streets through both the Rockaways and the Five Towns.
 Beach clubs helped to support the war effort by abiding by dim-out requirements, offering bus service, installing bike racks, and some even allowed their guest to stay overnight (which now is strictly forbidden).
 The Ocean Club, at the time known as the Ocean Club of Forest Hills, held an acclaimed social events in support of the war effort.

 On October 14, 1950, a groundbreaking ceremony for the new Atlantic Beach Bridge was held and the ribbon cutting ceremony for the new bridge was held on May 10, 1952.

-In June 1953, the reconstruction of the boardwalk from The Plaza to Putnam was completed.
+In June 1953, the reconstruction of the boardwalk from The Plaza to Putnam Boulevard was completed.
 This boardwalk was half the width and shorter than the prior boardwalk.